Rena-Tokhi/Bootstrap-hexa-calculator/README.md

 # Bootstrap-hexa-calculator
-Bootstrap version of hex calculator code prac
+Bootstrap version of hex calculator , Code practice for students.